nicklan/pnmixer/HACKING.md

 	rsync -Lrtvz translationproject.org::tp/latest/pnmixer/ po/

+If you want to run PNMixer in another language, try a command such as:

+	LANGUAGE=fr ./src/pnmixer

+Your system might pickup the translation file installed on your system, rather than the local one.
+Please take care of that.

 At last, don't forget to update the translators list in the About dialog.
 If new languages have beend added, update the files `Changelog`, `po/LINGUAS`, and the variable `ALL_LINGUAS` in `configure.ac`.

 ## How to contribute